Mapping Academic Integrity: Global Retraction Trends Explored through a Topic Lens: Materials and Methods

-where $\beta$ represents the Compound Annual Growth Rate (in percentage), $P_i$ denotes the number of publications in the final year $i$, and $P_j$ indicates the number of publications in the initial year $j$.
-The analysis of CAGR reveals the evolving trends in annual publications over time.
+where $\beta$ represents the CAGR (in percentage), $P_i$ denotes the number of publications in the final year $i$, and $P_j$ denotes the number of publications in the initial year $j$.
+To determine whether a field is growing faster than the global average, we define the differential CAGR as:

-By calculating the CAGR of a field and comparing it to the global CAGR, one can assess whether the field is growing faster than the global average.
-This can be represented using the following formula:

-where $\beta^f$ and $\beta^g$ represents the CAGR of a specific field and global publications, respectively.
-Due to the differing peak years for annual publication volumes and retraction counts across various topics (Fig. \ref{fig:RNA} and \ref{fig:HCI}), we select the year in which retraction counts peak as the final year $i$ for each specific topic.
-Then, we take $i-n$ as the initial year and calculate the growth rates and retraction rates accordingly.